The Hottest Decor Trends for Northern Michigan Weddings: The Top 20

 Many of the popular blogs and publications have posted their wedding trend predictions for 2020.
 These are the ones that I think will find their way to northern Michigan (or continue to be a hot item in some cases.
-Some started trending in 2019 and will be here for 2020).
+Some started trending a couple years ago and will be here for 2021).

 Drum roll please for the first 10...